derlin/hashnode-blog/clceuu9ah000x08ju369tcwtt.md

 ---

-**UPDATE**: I just discovered [dev.to](http://dev.to) DOES create anchors (GitLab style - with space concatenation).
-I updated BitDownToc online to match this finding!

----

 ## Why are TOCs important?

 A table of contents (TOC) is important because it helps navigate the content and find specific information quickly.
 It allows readers to grasp in seconds what the article is about and to potentially jump to the section they are interested in in a click.
 It improves the overall organization, readability, and usability of the article.